How to study anatomy for medical school?

 Sure, you may not learn every teeny tiny detail in anatomy, but to be able to cover your outlines, go over them plenty of times, and perform amazingly well in tests, you need to jump on your reading table as early as possible.

 This also isn’t a smooth ride.
 There’s this thought of procrastinating till it’s die minute which tempts everyone.
 But if you can exercise the Self discipline over this, and actually study early, you’ve conquered!

 3. Atlas are for you- Use them!

-Truth is; you can’t remember all the concepts in anatomy logically.
-To be able to do them perfectly, you need to memorize the picture of the body dissections, and have a mental picture of them.
+The truth is; you can’t remember all the concepts in anatomy logically.
+To be able to do them perfectly, you need to memorize the picture of the body dissections and have a mental picture of them.

 4. Jot, jot, jot